webmastersmith/notes/Terraform/Terraform_State.md

 ### [Terraform Cloud](https://developer.hashicorp.com/terraform/tutorials/cloud/cloud-migrate)

 - Terraform versions older than 1.1 use the `remote backend block`
-- cannot include a backend block.
+- cannot include a `backend block`.
 - automatic state locking.
 - `terraform workspace show` # show which workspace your using. 'default' is default
 - to start using